iperov/DeepFaceLive/doc/user_faq/user_faq.md

 Play with different program settings, try different lighting in the room, a different camera angle.

+## Why doesn't the replaced face look like a celebrity?

+It depends on how much your face fits the shape of the celebrity's face.

+## Why is the swapped face blurrier than the rest of the image?

+It depends on how big the face in the frame, as well as the resolution of the model.
+The public models have a resolution of 224x224 to work on most PC configurations.
+For high face resolution, you need to train your own model.
+Public models are suitable for game streamers that have their face in a small window in the corner of the screen.

 ## How to increase the performance of face replacement?

 Play with different program settings.
 Any module put on the CPU will consume a lot of CPU time, which is not enough to run a game, for example.
 If the motherboard allows, you can install additional video cards and distribute the load on them.

-## Why doesn't the replaced face look like a celebrity?

-It depends on how much your face fits the shape of the celebrity's face.

 ## Will DeepFake detectors be able to detect a fake in my streams?